OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # False: > M23 filename.gcode
        #        > File opened
        includeFilenameInOpened: true

-       # The maximum movement speeds of the simulated printer's axes, in mm/s
-       movementSpeed:
-         x: 6000
-         y: 6000
-         z: 200
-         e: 300

        # Whether the simulated printer should also simulate a heated bed or not
        hasBed: true